pamelafox/flask-gallery-container-app/README.md

     python3 -m pip install -r requirements-dev.txt
     ```

-3. Run the local server: (or use VS Code "Run" button and select "Run server")
+3. Install the pre-commit hooks:

     ```shell
+    pre-commit install
+    ```

+## Local development

+1. Run the local server: (or use VS Code "Run" button and select "Run server")

+    ```shell
     python3 -m flask --debug --app src/app:app run --port 5000
     ```

-3. Click 'http://127.0.0.1:5000' in the terminal, which should open the website in a new tab
+2. Click 'http://127.0.0.1:5000' in the terminal, which should open the website in a new tab
-4. Confirm the photos load on the index page and click "Order Print" to see the order page.
+3. Confirm the photos load on the index page and click "Order Print" to see the order page.

 ### Local development with Docker